WillNetsky/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

->> 3. I have never encountered a package that was not already supported by 3.
+>> I installed Python 3.
+I have never encountered a package that was not already supported by 3.

 >> I know they exist, but I haven't needed to use them as of yet.